 Creative Options For Serious Criminal Charges

 Many attorneys will give their criminal defense clients the option to choose between a trial or a negotiated plea deal.
 Unfortunately, there are many cases in which neither of these two options is the best fit for the client and his or her particular case.
-At DuMond Law, we go above and beyond to look for more creative options for serious criminal charges, including counseling, community service, alcohol and drug treatment, and deferred entry of judgment.
+At DuMond Law Firm, we go above and beyond to look for more creative options for serious criminal charges, including counseling, community service, alcohol and drug treatment, and deferred entry of judgment.

 We will evaluate your case thoroughly to determine where its strengths and weaknesses are, and we’ll give you the information you need to make critical decisions about your case.
 By working with one of our seasoned Arizona criminal defense lawyers, you can be confident that your case is in good hands and that your defense will be built as strong as it can be.
 Our ultimate goal is to have the charges against you dismissed entirely or reduced, and we will fight aggressively for the best possible outcome for your case.

 At DuMond Law Firm, we handle the following types of cases: